 9.3.3.1.2 IMS data channel setup in conjunction with MMTel session setup

-If the terminating UE determines that the UE and the network supports the data channel and it is configured to setup data channel as part of the initial session setup, on the reception of SIP INVITE, the terminating UE shall include the media feature tags defined in RFC 5688 [5] for supported streaming media type with +sip.app-subtype="webrtc-datachannel" as specified in 3GPP TS 26.114 [4] in the SIP response to the SIP INVITE request.
+If the terminating UE determines that the UE and the network supports the data channel and it is configured to setup data channel as part of the initial session setup, on the reception of SIP INVITE request, the terminating UE shall include the media feature tags defined in IETF RFC 5688 [5] for supported streaming media type with +sip.app-subtype="webrtc-datachannel" as specified in 3GPP TS 26.114 [4] in the Contact header field of SIP 18x and 2xx responses to the SIP INVITE request.

 If the terminating UE receives an SDP offer which includes the data channel media descriptions, i.e. the "m=application" section, and the terminating UE accepts the data channel, it shall return a 18x response with the generated the SDP answer based on the 3GPP TS 26.114 [4] and IETF RFC 8864 [14].